-The aim of this module is to enable the learner to assess, differentially diagnose and manage patients with minor presentations, whilst identifying personal limitations within their professional practice setting.
+The aim of this module accredited by Birmingham University is to enable the learner to assess, differentially diagnose and manage patients with minor presentations, whilst identifying personal limitations within their professional practice setting.
 The student will develop an understanding of autonomous practice and clinical decision making within the context of managing minor injury and illness presentations.

 On completion of the module, the student should be able to: